StockSharp/AlgoTrading/Designer/Gallery/Schemas/MA_ADX/README.md

 ## Strategy Overview

 - The candle close is compared against an ExponentialMovingAverage; above the average means long, below it means short.
-- DirectionalIndex delivers the DX value, the same formula the original strategy computes by hand from +DM and -DM, and an entry is allowed only while DX is above the threshold.
+- DirectionalIndex delivers the DX value calculated from +DM and -DM, and an entry is allowed only while DX is above the threshold.
 - Entries are taken from a flat position only, and each exit closes exactly the open position, so the diagram never pyramids.
 - The exit ignores trend strength: once the close is back on the other side of the average, the position goes, no matter what DX says.